 And if you or your spouse are covered by a workplace retirement plan, you may not be able to deduct IRA contributions.

 If you can no longer fund a Roth, and can’t get tax deductions from a traditional IRA, it might be worth throwing your full savings power behind your 401(k).

 When Should You Use an IRA?

-1. When you leave your company.
+1. When you leave your company

-2. If your 401(k) investment choices stink.
+2. If your 401(k) investment choices are limited

 If you have a good mix of mutual funds in your 401(k), or even some target date funds and low-fee index funds, your plan is probably fine.
 But, some plans have very limited investment options, or are so confusing that people can’t make a decision and end up in the default investment — a low interest money market fund.

-3. When you are between jobs.
+3. When you’re between jobs

 Not every company has a 401(k), and people are not always employed.
-There may well be times in your life when your IRA is the only option.
+There may be times in your life when your IRA is the only option.
 If you have self-employment income, you can make higher contributions to a SEP IRA or a Solo 401(k) you set up for yourself.

 4. If you can “double dip.”